Pennsylvania’s Life Jacket Laws

 A throwable device may not be used as a substitute for a wearable device.

-Children’s Life Jacket Law
+Children’s Life Jacket Law in Pennsylvania

 In Pennsylvania, passengers 12 years of age and under on Commonwealth waters are required to wear a Coast Guard-approved life jacket while underway on any boat that is under 20 feet in length and when riding in or operating, canoes and kayaks.